Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Results

 \subsection{Hybrid optimization: best of both worlds}

 \centaur outperformed all methods including CMA-ES alone by using the LLM on only 30\% of trials.
 As described in \Cref{sec:method}, the LLM receives CMA-ES's full internal state ($\bm{\mu}$, $\sigma$, $\mathbf{C}$), the top-5 configurations, and the last 20 trials, and almost always overrides CMA-ES's proposal (100\% for 27B, 95\% for 0.8B).
 Despite constituting only 30\% of trials, LLM trials contributed 25\% of incumbent improvements (\Cref{sec:centaur_analysis}), confirming that the LLM provides complementary value beyond what CMA-ES finds alone.
 Beyond improving the mean, \centaur substantially reduces CMA-ES's cross-seed variance: std drops from 0.0036 for CMA-ES alone to 0.0005 for \centaur, suggesting that the LLM stabilizes the optimizer by injecting domain knowledge that prevents unfavorable seeds from drifting.
-Notably, \centaur [0.8B] outperformed \centaur [27B], suggesting that a cheap LLM suffices when paired with a strong classical optimizer.
-This stands in contrast to unconstrained code editing, where the 0.8B model is insufficient: when the classical optimizer handles the search trajectory, the LLM's role appears to reduce to refining promising candidates, a task that does not require the same level of model capability as generating code edits from scratch.
+Within the open-weight models tested, \centaur [0.8B] outperformed \centaur [27B], and Gemini 3.1 Pro Preview performed on par with both (0.9766, 0.9763, 0.9767), suggesting a capability plateau where a cheap LLM suffices when paired with a strong classical optimizer.
+However, Claude Opus 4.6~\citep{anthropic2026opus} breaks through this plateau: \centaur [Opus 4.6] achieves 0.9739${\pm}$0.0012, improving over the open-weight variants by 0.0024 and establishing a new benchmark leader (\Cref{fig:frontier_main}).
+This improvement is not explained by better OOM avoidance (17\% vs 15\% for Qwen 27B) or more trials, but by higher-quality suggestions during the LLM's 30\% of turns.
+This indicates that the plateau is not fundamental: a sufficiently capable frontier model provides additional gains even in the hybrid setting, though the practical benefit of open-weight models remains that they achieve competitive performance at a fraction of the inference cost.
 We ablate the LLM ratio $r$ (see Appendix \Cref{tab:ratio_ablation,fig:ratio_ablation}).
-For the 0.8B model, $r{=}0.2$ achieves the best result (0.9735), slightly outperforming the default $r{=}0.3$ (0.9776), while $r{=}0.8$ degrades to 0.9789.
-For the 27B model, $r{=}0.5$ performs best (0.9745), but $r{=}0.8$ collapses to 0.9903, which is worse than CMA-ES alone.
+For the 0.8B model, $r{=}0.1$ achieves the best result (0.9744), slightly outperforming the default $r{=}0.3$ (0.9766), while $r{=}0.8$ degrades to 0.9849.
+For the 27B model, $r{=}0.5$ performs best (0.9746), but $r{=}0.8$ collapses to 0.9902, which is worse than CMA-ES alone.
 This confirms that CMA-ES should retain majority control of the optimization trajectory: the LLM is most effective as an occasional informed perturbation, not as the primary search driver.